 Once you complete the New field - Button dialog box, click OK and the new Button field is added to your form.

-In our example, if we changed the Button field title to ‘Schedule Meeting’ and chose a green colour scheme and ‘people’ icon, our new Button could look like this when added to our ‘Performance Plan’ form:
+In our example, if we changed the Button field title to ‘Schedule Meeting’ and chose a green colour scheme and ‘people’ icon, set button size to small and aligned the button to the right, our new Button could look like this when added to our ‘Performance Plan’ form:

 You may then decide to add rules to your new Button field - to learn more, go to Rules.
 The rules we add will be executed in the order in which they are listed under Rules in the right hand pane.